 “The foothills community has given generously to this project.
 We are very thankful to the many individuals who have believed in the need for these improvements and have financially supported this effort.
 We are particularly grateful to Polk County Community Foundation for its most recent contribution that enabled TFAC to reach this Stage I capital campaign goal”, said Tara Brannon, TFAC President.

 Architect, John Walters of Tryon and contracting firm Harper Corporation of Greenville, have been meeting regularly with a TFAC building committee since early January.
 Final engineering drawings are underway and firm bids for the project should be available in early April.

 “The physical work began this week with soil tests for the foundation.
 We expect construction can begin within the next few months,” said Marianne Carruth, Executive Director.

 TFAC has been actively engaged in modifying and improving its campus for several years.
 Over the past 10 years or so TFAC renovated the Veh Stage, demolished 3 older buildings, added 20 parking spaces, built the Peterson Amphitheater, enhanced the Eifert Plaza, modified the auditorium and improved the Wassong Green Room.
 Numerous generous people from throughout the community have continued to donate to the center as its programs and outreach enhance the lives of so many people.
 “Countless art loving volunteers have donated their time, talent and resources at TFAC.
 It is truly the community center that Violet Parish Watson envisioned over 50 years ago. “ said Tim Brannon, Capital Campaign Committee Chair.

-For detailed information on the Capital Campaign's finances and design plans, please call us 828-859-8322.
-We're happy to schedule of tour of the facility at your convenience.
+For detailed information on the Capital Campaign's finances and design plans, please call us 828-859-8322 or email us.